The tragedy that started it all...

 - Iris writhing in pain after she's been infected by Yorkin and everyone's reaction - Wally and Cisco feel guilty because they didn't call Barry, who can only watch helplessly and try to comfort her as best he can, and Joe, who must be especially distraught after being told that she's going to die in four months.

 Episode 14: Attack on Central City

 - Barry considers actually killing Grodd, and not just to protect Central City, but for selfish motivations, mainly to alter the timeline to prevent Iris' death.

 - The plea a teary-eyed Iris makes that she would rather die than watch the love of her life poison his soul is absolute shattering.

-- Followed by Iris is Harry's chilling warning to Barry that intentionally taking a life, even a monster's like Grodd, results in a part of you dying, and making it much easier to justify and blur the lines of a persons morality, with him speaking from experience is very sobering.
+- This is followed by Harry's chilling warning to Barry that intentionally taking a life, even a monster's like Grodd, results in a part of you dying, and making it much easier to justify and blur the lines of a person's morality (with him speaking from experience) is very sobering.

 - The sheer amount of Mind Rape that Wally goes through is absolutely heart-wrenching as Savitar tortures him physically and mentally, whether it be throwing him around or appearing to him as his deceased mother or hearing Savitar put him down by telling him he won't be fast enough to save Iris.

 - Wally taking Savitar's place in the Speed Force.
 While everyone is emotionally devastated at seeing Wally basically being forced into the Speed Force, Joe and Jesse take it the hardest, with Joe trying to muster up everything he has to not collapse crying while holding onto the remains of Wally's suit while Jesse cries her eyes out.